dotnet/docs-maui/docs/ios/device-provisioning/manual-provisioning.md

 > [!IMPORTANT]
 > You can only have two iOS development certificates at any one time.
 If you need to create any more, you will need to revoke an existing one.
 Any machine using a revoked certificate will not be able to sign their app.

-Once you've added your Apple developer account to Visual Studio, you need to generate a signing certificate.
+Once you've added your Apple Developer Account to Visual Studio, you need to generate a signing certificate.

 <!-- markdownlint-disable MD025 -->
 # [Visual Studio](#tab/vs)